bhurwitz33/be487-fall-2023/exercises/08_assembly/08_assembly.md

 SPAdes already deals with the non-uniform coverage problem in its algorithm, so it is helpful for the assembly of simple communities, but the [metaSPAdes](https://pubmed.ncbi.nlm.nih.gov/28298430/) algorithm deals with the other problems as well, allowing it to assemble metagenomes from complex communities.

-Let's see if our program is installed correctly:
+Let's see if our program is installed correctly.
+Quick check!
+Are you on an interactive node?
+It won't find the container below if not.
 ```
+$ interactive -m 24GB -a bh_class
 $ /contrib/singularity/shared/bhurwitz/spades:3.15.5--h95f258a_1.sif metaspades.py --help
 ```